WHA Scholarship Opportunities

 2021 Scholarship Winners

-Geneva Nunes of Chippewa Falls is the recipient of the $1,000 Doris Morris Memorial Scholarship.
-Nunes is the daughter of Matt and Mandy Nunes.
-She is a sophomore at the University of Minnesota-Twin Cities, where she is majoring in animal science and agricultural communications and marketing.
+Marie Haase of Somerset is the recipient of the $1,000 Doris Morris Memorial Scholarship.
+Haase is a sophomore at the University of Wisconsin - River Falls, where she is majoring in dairy science.
 She looks forward to continuing her education and one day sharing her passion for the care of animals as a veterinarian.